Like I Can

-"Like I Can" is a song by English singer Sam Smith.
+"Like I Can" is a song by the English singer Sam Smith.
 It was released as a digital download on 5 December 2014 as the fifth single from their debut studio album, In the Lonely Hour (2014).
 The song was written by Smith and Matt Prime and produced by Steve Fitzmaurice, Jimmy Napes and Mojam.
 It debuted and peaked at number 9 in the United Kingdom, becoming Smith's fifth UK top 10 single.

 Background, composition and inspiration

 On 24 October 2014, Smith announced via Twitter that they would be releasing "Like I Can" as the fifth single from their debut album In the Lonely Hour.
 They posted, "Incredibly happy to announce that my next single will be LIKE I CAN!!".

 The song's central theme can be interpreted to be about lost or unrequited love.
 The singer describes different types of people that may approach their love interest but emphasizes that no one will love them as deeply as the singer does.

 "Like I Can" is a power pop song written in the key of G minor (sheet music originally published in G minor) at 100bpm.
 Smith's vocals span from F_{4} to D_{6}.